ValerieMendozaA/inst414-final-project--Valerie---Mendoza-/README.md

 Steam Game Sales Prediction
-What this project is about
+Overview
-I’m building a pipeline to guess how well a game will sell on Steam using data like price, reviews, and tags.
-The pipeline gets the data, cleans it, loads it, trains a model, and makes some charts.
+This project predicts how well a game will sell on Steam using details like price, reviews, and tags.
+The pipeline pulls the data, cleans it up, loads it into the project, trains a model, and creates charts to help visualize the results.

-What’s in the project
+Project Structure
-data/ – where the raw, cleaned, and output files go
+data/ – folders for raw, processed, and output data

-etl/ – scripts to get, clean, and save the data
+etl/ – scripts for extracting, cleaning, and loading data

-analysis/ – scripts to train and check the model
+analysis/ – scripts for training and evaluating the model

-vis/ – makes the charts and graphs
+vis/ – scripts for making charts and graphs

-main.py – runs the whole thing
+main.py – runs the entire pipeline

-requirements.txt – list of packages you need
+requirements.txt – list of Python packages used

-How to run it
+How to Run
-Install the packages:
-pip install -r requirements.txt
+1.Install the required packages: pip install -r requirements.txt

-Run the pipeline:
+2.Run the pipeline:
 python main.py

-Right now
-Pipeline works from start to finish
+Current Status
+End-to-end pipeline is running

-Model gives predictions
+Model generates predictions

-Some charts are ready
+Initial charts are complete

-Logging and error handling are in place
+Logging and error handling have been added